Casual Dining Limited, trading as Bella Italia, we are committed to protecting and respecting your privacy. <br>

 Our Data Protection Officer for the purpose of the Legislation can be contacted at firstname.lastname@example.org.

+- Information you give us.
 This is information about you that you give us by filling in forms on our Site or by corresponding with us by phone, e-mail, in our restaurants or otherwise.
 It includes information you provide when you register to use our Site, subscribe to our newsletter, book a table at one of our restaurants, enter a competition, promotion or survey, purchase a gift card or voucher, apply for a job with us, register for Wi-Fi in our restaurants and when you report a problem with our website.
 The information you give us may include your name, address, e-mail address postcode, phone number and birthday.

 - Photography and Video Recordings.
 As part of our local and brand marketing activities, from time to time we may be filming or taking photographs of happy guests enjoying their visits to our restaurants, When filming or taking photos for a particular campaign, the site will display a prominent poster to confirm that filming and photos will be taken in the restaurant.
 We will ensure that consent is obtained expressly in every case.

-· Information we collect about you.
+- Information we collect about you on our Site:

-With regard to each of your visits to our site we will automatically collect the following information:
+With regard to each of your visits to our Site we will automatically collect the following information:

 - technical information, including the Internet protocol (IP) address used to connect your computer to the Internet, your login information, browser type and version, date and time zone setting, browser plug-in types and versions, operating system and platform;

 - information about your visit, including the full Uniform Resource Locators (URL), clickstream to, through and from our site (including date and time), products you viewed or searched for’ page response times, download errors, length of visits to certain pages, page interaction information (such as scrolling, clicks, and mouse-overs), methods used to browse away from the page, and any phone number used to call our customer service number.

+- Information we receive from other sources.
 This is information we receive about you if you use any of the other websites we operate or the other services we provide.
 In this case we will have informed you when we collected that data if we intend to share those data internally and combine it with data collected on this site.
 We will also have told you for what purpose we will share and combine your data.
 We are working closely with third parties (including, for example, business partners, sub-contractors in technical, payment and delivery services, advertising networks, analytics providers, search information providers, credit reference agencies).